 Furthermore, many of these outsourcers face high employee turnover due to intensive work schedules, the boredom of performing low level activities on a daily basis, and aggressive headhunters chasing those hard to find data science profiles.
 This attrition problem seriously inhibits the continuity of the partnership and a long-term thorough understanding of a customer’s analytical business processes and needs.

-Another often cited complexity concerns the cultural mismatch (e.g., time management, different languages, and local versus global issues) between the buyer and outsourcer.
+Plan for Change Another often cited complexity concerns the cultural mismatch (e.g., time management, different languages, and local versus global issues) between the buyer and outsourcer.
 Exit strategies should be clearly agreed upon.
 Many analytical outsourcing contracts have a maturity of three to four years.
 When these contracts expire it should be clearly agreed upon how the analytical models and knowledge can be transferred to the buyer to ensure business continuity.

 Finally, the shortage of data scientists in the US and Western Europe will also apply, and might even be worse, in the countries providing outsourcing services.
 These countries typically have universities with good statistical education and training programs, but their graduates lack the necessary business skills, insights, and experience to make a strategic contribution with analytics.